TritonDataCenter/rfd/rfd/0118/README.md

 * `HCK_INNER_FULLCKSUM_NEEDED`: Indicates that the hardware must calculate the inner L4 header checksum.
 This is the equivalent of `HCK_FULLCKSUM`.

+* `HCK_INNER_PSEUDO_NEEDED`: Indicates that the hardware must calculate the inner L4 header checksum.
+While this is similar to `HCK_PARTIALCKSUM`; however, while the driver requires that the pseudo header be present in the L4 checksum, the driver does not require any of the other fields from to be available in the data block for performing checksum offload.

 To round this off, we may need to add additional support functions.